mattb20/CV/README.md

 ## Education
 Makers Academy (19/3/2018 to 9/6/2018)

 - Curious and passionate about code.
 I regularly read books about code, even if they aren't specific to what I am currently studying.
-I am currently reading the Rails 4 way.
+I am currently reading Java, The Complete Edition.
 I also attended a hackathon during my time at Makers as I was keen to get as much experience of coding as possible.
 I also attended workshops after the day had finished, such as one on cryptography.
-In addition to this, I also pursued some personal projects outside of time spent at Makers, including a programme that scrapes data from a football league table in order to conduct stastical analysis on it.
+In addition to this, I also pursued some personal projects outside of time spent at Makers, including a programme that scrapes data from a football league table in order to conduct statistical analysis on it.
-- Fast, independent learner - learnt both Ruby and Javascript over the course of three months.
+- Fast, independent learner - learnt both Ruby and JavaScript over the course of three months.
 - Great collaborator - completed projects as part of a team at my time at Makers including producing a clone of Instagram and AirBnB.

 - OOP, TDD, MVC, DDD